 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which deferred the effective date to periods beginning after December 15, 2017.
 Early adoption is permitted only as of annual reporting periods beginning after December 15, 2016.
 In December 2016, the FASB further issued ASU No. 2016-20, Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers, to increase stakeholders' awareness of the proposals and to expedite improvements to ASU 2014-09.
-After assessing the new standard, the Company expects that there will be no material impacts to our revenue recognition procedures.
+The Company plans to adopt the standard using the modified retrospective approach.
+After assessing the new standard, the Company expects that there will be no material impacts to our revenue recognition procedures, except for information compilation for the new required disclosures.